Whitechapel Mount: Civil War fortification

-Twenty-three or 24 earthen forts were built at intervals around the city and its main suburbs; neighbouring forts were in sight of one another.
-These forts were manned by volunteers e.g. men too old to be in the regular militia; local innkeepers were ordered to provide them with food.
+23 or 24 earthen forts were built at intervals around the city and its main suburbs; neighbouring forts were in sight of one another.
+These forts were manned by volunteers, including men too old to be in the regular militia; local innkeepers were ordered to provide them with food.

 The forts were interconnected by an earth bank and trench, dug by "great numbers of men, women and young children".
 All social classes joined in the labour: